 As a student within the Faculty of Social Sciences, you will also benefit from the research and training activities of both the University’s Sheffield Methods Institute and the Faculty-wide Digital Society Network, the latter of which brings together interdisciplinary researchers engaged in research at the cutting-edge of society-technology interactions.

 “I’ve been studying and making digital media since they came along in the mid-1990s.
 I love using and engaging with digital media, from apps and social media platforms to data visualisations, but their place in society is not straightforward.
 They can be a force for the good, or not.
 They’re shaped by the world from which they emerge, and this isn’t always a good thing.
 I’m passionate about understanding the relationship between digital media, society and everyday life, and about sharing that learning journey with my students.”

 Professor Helen Kennedy, Professor of Digital Society

-Helen Kennedy speaks to Hotcourses Abroad about student life in the Department of Sociological Studies and discusses the exciting new MA in Digital Media and Society.
+Helen Kennedy speaks to Hotcourses Abroad about student life in the Department of Sociological Studies and discusses the Digital Media and Society MA.
 Read more...

 Is this course for me?

 The Digital Media and Society MA is aimed at graduates from a range of undergraduate subject areas.
 It is ideal for graduates from sociology and other social sciences who are interested in developing their understanding of the digital.
 Similarly, the course will appeal to communications, media studies and new/digital media graduates, who are looking to develop their knowledge of the social contexts and consequences of digital developments.
 The programme is also relevant to mature students, either from the digital media industries or from social sectors, wishing to reflect on and further develop their skills.

 This course provides an excellent grounding for a range of careers within social and public sector organisations that require an understanding of digital media.
 It will also provide students with an excellent foundation for future doctoral study of specific topics relating to digital media in society.